Resources

 The Power of Zero

-We believe the most powerful feature Fixed Indexed Annuity (FIA) products is their guarantee against losing money if the associated index, such as the S&P 500, goes down.
-This means that even if the S&P 500, or other linked index, were to go down by 10%, 20% or even 50%, the value of the FIA will not decline.
+Oak Harvest Insurance Services, LLC believes the most powerful feature Fixed Indexed Annuity (FIA) products is their guarantee against losing money if the associated index, such as the S&P 500, goes down.
+This means that even if the S&P 500, or other linked index, were to go down by 10%, 20% or even 50%, the value of the FIA will not decline due to market fluctuations.

 We believe that the second most powerful feature of an FIA is the “Reset Feature.”
 The Reset Feature automatically resets the annuity’s index value at the end of each contract period.
 When the index value resets, interest you’ve earned during the period is “locked in” and cannot be lost.
 Additionally, if the index – for example the S&P 500 – is down for that period, no interest will be credited to your account for the period.
 In other words, your account value does not decline, and further, when the index value resets, your account will start tracking the index from that low point.
 There is no need to wait for the index to “get back to even” before you begin earning interest.